-We created the video below for the Local Food Summit which just finished airing.
-This video includes some about our (Becky and Bill Wilson) reasons for starting Midwest Permaculture and how we designed and evolved our own home.
+We created the video below for a local-food summit which we were invited to co-host.
+It includes many pictures and information about our (Becky and Bill Wilson) reasons for starting Midwest Permaculture and how we designed and evolved our own home.
 The blog-post that follows is a condensed version of this hour-long video presentation.

 Click Here to View a PDF of Each Layer as it Develops